raycohaex/fitnessapp-uni-project/README.md

 # Fitnessapp

 This is a proof of concept I made for uni.
-It's a crud system that let's you add, edit, read and delete exercises.
-I made this project in early 2020.
+It's a crud system that lets you add, edit, read and delete exercises.
+This was made in early 2020.
+I made everything in this project from scratch.
+The goal was to learn vanilla PHP so I could move towards using a framework with a better understanding of MVC's and architecture.
+This project shows serveral outdated practises I no longer apply.

 ## Installation